davidosomething/dotfiles/mac/README.md

 1. Install according to <http://brew.sh/>
 1. `brew install` programs via `~/.dotfiles/mac/brew`, or pick as desired
     - Of note are `git`, `fzf`
-1. Use zsh as default
+1. Use ZSH as default
     - Add `/usr/local/bin/zsh` to `/etc/shells`, then
       ```sh
       chsh -s /usr/local/bin/zsh